Rate this page:

 Examples of NOT approved messaging:

-Make sure to keep your names, domains, images, colors, etc., on your website and other marketing assets outside of Marketplace distinct from Atlassian and other Marketplace vendors.
+Make sure to keep your names, domains, images, colors, etc., on your website and other marketing assets outside of Marketplace distinct from Atlassian and other Marketplace partners.
 While you may think it's flattery, people whose work you copy will usually notice and complain about it.

 Use names that describe what your app does or that match your brand.

 Your app name should never start with an Atlassian product name.
 If you choose to have an Atlassian product name in your app name, use the following pattern: <Your app> for <Atlassian product>

 Examples of approved names: